 Tweet Kimball – Mid 1900s

-Mildred Montigue Genevieve Kimball, also know as "Tweet" Kimball, lived at Cherokee Ranch from 1954 -1999.
+Mildred Montague Genevieve Kimball, also known as "Tweet" Kimball, lived at Cherokee Ranch from 1954 -1999.
 An avid equestrian, she purchased two parcels of land, Charlford from Charles Johnson, Jr., and the adjacent Blunt Ranch (formerly known as the Blunt Homestead) from Ray Blunt in 1954.
 She renamed both pieces of land Cherokee Ranch, and their combined total acreage is 3,100 acres.
 Tweet Kimball also made her mark by renaming all the building groupings on her land.
 The Flower Homestead became Chickamauga, Charlford Castle became Cherokee Castle, the Johnson Farm became Wauhatchie and the Blunt Homestead became Amnicola.

 When Tweet purchased the Blunt Property in 1954, she wanted to use the buildings as the hub of her cattle breeding operations.
 Tweet brought Santa Gertrudis cattle from Texas to Colorado.
 This breed was developed to thrive on the native grasses of the South Texas brush country.
 Tweet wanted to breed them in the colder climate of Colorado, but her critics thought it couldn't be done.
 She proved them wrong – Santa Gertrudis are now bred all over the world, and Cherokee Ranch is recognized within cattle breeding circles for this legacy.

 In 1996, Tweet Kimball worked with Douglas County to protect Cherokee Ranch through a Conservation Easement.
 The Foundation holds the deed to the land that is now protected as a wildlife sanctuary, and a small herd of Santa Gertrudis cattle are still bred on the land.